invasorMou/dournal/src/wireframe.md

 4. I would like to store this in the browser
 5. Would like to work offline
 6. Would like to work as PWA, so I can 'isntall' in my phone.
+7. Would like to serve it as a github page